ninadhulle/blog/apache-httpd-security.md

    SSLRequireSSL
  </Directory>
 ```
 We enable on TLS 1.2 rejecting any https connections using SSL protocols lower than TLS 1.2.
-THis is enabled for reverse proxy too.
+This is enabled for reverse proxy too.
 ```
  SSLProtocol -ALL -SSLv2 -SSLv3 -TLSv1 -TLSv1.1 +TLSv1.2
  SSLProxyProtocol -ALL -SSLv2 -SSLv3 -TLSv1 -TLSv1.1 +TLSv1.2